paulgrayson/kanban-style/README.md

 * Your .env file will need an API token for your PivotalTracker account.
 You can find this in PivotalTracker at the bottom of your profile page.

 ## Todo
-* Format and style accepted at timestamp
-* Visually mark of sections of done stream by day they were accepted
 * Show labels
 * make story name a link to the story in pivotal
 * Style project selector